Rooftop AC Units: How Do They Work and Are They Worth It?

 Not every home is located in an area that has the conditions needed to make rooftop AC installations work.
 In regions and climates that experience intense heat or storms, AC units that are located at a higher elevation will require more maintenance and protection to keep them in working order.

-For example, if you live in Florida, where hurricanes and heat waves are common, your rooftop AC unit may need more TLC than it would if it was installed in a shady part of the yard.
+For example, if you live in Florida, where hurricanes and heat waves are common, your rooftop AC unit may need more TLC than it would if it were installed in a shady part of the yard.
 Of course, the pros may still outweigh the cons if your Florida side yard is an inhospitable location for your condenser.

 How Much Does Installing an AC Unit on the Roof Cost?